 Can Edge re-enable Secure Network automatically after I disable it?

 In some cases, enterprise policies or other VPN apps can re-apply VPN configurations.
 If it keeps coming back, check for device management profiles and other VPN clients that might be reinstating the feature.
-Is windscribe vpn safe to use

 Is it safe to disable Edge Secure Network on public Wi‑Fi?